open-ephys/commutators/README.md

-# Coaxial commutator for serialized headstages and miniscopes
+# Torque-free commutators for orientation-aware headstages and miniscopes
 The wide-spread availability of 6 degree of freedom pose tracking using internal-measurement units (IMUs) allows continuous monitoring of an animal's rotational state in an environment.
 This obviates the need for tether torque